Yohan Bilingi

-Yohan Bilingi (born 1 February 1999) is a French professional footballer who plays as a defender for Championnat National club Dunkerque.
+Yohan Kinkela Bilingi (born 1 February 1999) is a French professional footballer who plays as a right-back or centre-back for Serbian Superliga team Spartak Subotica.

 Club career

 Bilingi is a former youth academy player of Cannes.
 After graduating through academy of Guingamp, he joined Bastia-Borgo on loan in September 2019.
 On 31 May 2020, Concarneau announced the signing of Bilingi on a season long loan deal.

 Following his return to Guingamp after two consecutive loan spells, Bilingi made his professional debut on 24 July 2021 in a goalless draw against Le Havre.

 On 3 June 2022, Bilingi agreed to join Dunkerque for the 2022–23 season.

+On 24 January 2025, Bilingi move to Serbia and signed for Serbian Superliga team Spartak Subotica.

 International career

 Bilingi is a former French youth national team player.
 He has played two matches for under-19 team in 2017.